tpope/vim-projectionist/README.markdown

 ### Buffer configuration

-Check out these examples for a Ruby project:
+Check out these examples for a minimal Ruby project:

     {
       "*": {"make": ["rake", "-f", "{project}/Rakefile"]},
-      "*.rb": {"indent": 2},
       "spec/*_spec.rb": {"dispatch": ["rspec", "{file}"]}
     }

-That last one sets the default for [dispatch.vim][].
-The possibilities are *endless*.
+That second one sets the default for [dispatch.vim][].
+Plugins can use projections for their own configuration.

 [dispatch.vim]: https://github.com/tpope/vim-dispatch